DevEclipse2/lending-a-finger/README.md

 so what is this?

+updates : added main menu and difficulty
+3 levels: easy with custom set checkpoints medium with automatic checkpoints hard with no checkpoints

+added game saving (not accessible as of the web build but hey it exists)

 lending a finger ( unfinalised name ) is a game about controlling a single finger across obstacles